chukrav/InterviewPrep/PhDdocs/NZPhDOptions.md

 PhD graduate [Dr Wesley Webb's thesis](https://www.massey.ac.nz/about/news/five-years-of-birdsong-research-takes-flight/)  / [Youtube](https://youtu.be/oZ4JEMfXS0k?t=39)
 on female birdsong, which he received in April, is the result of combining two of his passions: birds and music.

+#### Waikato account:
+kra.lesha
+Username ak1264
+psw: NahalArugot32St
+This username, together with the password you provided, enables you to login to your Waikato account.